Hi, I’m Megan. I'm a writer, a speaker, an advocate, a mom of four, a #YOLOGirl (You Only Live Once) and a survivor of...just about everything.

 Megan has worked in public relations, marketing, advertising and sales, promoting local businesses through ad campaigns, press releases, and social media.

-After battling a rare seizure disorder for two years while writing her memoir, 47 CHANCES, she is now seizure-free and fully recovered.
+After battling a rare seizure disorder for two years while writing her memoir, WE'LL BE COUNTING STARS, she is now seizure-free and fully recovered.
 She enjoys hiking, biking, devouring books like food, and connecting with 20,000 amazing people on the #RiseAgain journey with her on Twitter.